-- Visit educational tools for a list of materials that can help interpret the mercury in dragonfly project for leaders and participants.
+- Visit educational tools for a list of materials that can help interpret the Dragonfly Mercury Project for leaders and participants.

 - Results from the 2013 Study: Summary (screen/letter [pdf, 2.24 MB] or printer/tabloid [pdf, 3.16 MB]) and Data (xls, 410 KB)

-- Sampling Guide for Dragonfly Larvae and Water Samples from National Parks for Mercury Analysis (pdf, 4.13 MB)
+- 2016 Sampling Guide for Dragonfly Larvae Samples from National Parks for Mercury Analysis (pdf, 2.76 MB)